By Lee Ann Obringer

 Divorce: Child Support and Alimony

-Child support is money paid to the custodial parent to pay for reasonable needs of the child or children for health, education and other maintenance.
-In most states, child support is determined based on the combined incomes of both parents and sometimes also takes into consideration fixed expenses such as a mortgage, car payments and utilities.
+Child support is money paid to the custodial parent to pay for the child’s reasonable needs for health, education, and other maintenance.
+In most states, child support is determined based on both parents’ combined incomes and sometimes considers fixed expenses such as a mortgage, car payments, and utilities.
 A formula is used based on total gross income.
-In North Carolina, for example, if the parents have a combined monthly gross income of $10,000, the child support required for one child is $1,064, for two children is $1,423 and for three children is $1,583.
+For example, in North Carolina, if the parents have a combined monthly gross income of $10,000, the child support required for one child is $1,064, for two children is $1,423 and for three children is $1,583.
 This amount is then divided based on each spouse’s earnings and financial situation.
 Either spouse can request higher or lower payments, and a judge decides if more or less money is warranted based on the circumstances.

-When one spouse has given up earning potential in order to raise the children, the other spouse needs to compensate him or her.
+When one spouse has given up earning potential to raise the children, the other spouse needs to compensate them.
 Judges grant alimony by considering such things as: